Vol 6: 2020 Harvest Update

 Still, Andy encourages a sense of perspective.
 “Damage from the fire is much more localized,” he says.
 “A lot of vineyards in Napa were not near the fire and are going to produce some beautiful wines this year.”

 And there is more to look forward to in 2021, with the gradual release of three exceptional wines, all 100% Cabernet Sauvignon sourced from Stags Ridge Vineyard.
-Crafted to show the expression of this special spot, Summit, Shale and Basalt are micro-production, extremely limited in quantity and aged from 30 to 36 months before release.
+Crafted to show the expression of this special spot, Seven Apart Summit, Seven Apart Shale and Seven Apart Basalt are micro-production, extremely limited in quantity and aged from 30 to 36 months before release.
 Those registered for Seven Apart’s allocation list will be kept up to date when these wines become available.

 We hope that you’ll all have a bottle or two from Napa, as we drink in solidarity with our winery neighbors and friends.
 We look forward to sharing Seven Apart with you as soon as that’s possible.